 Payment in full may be made at the NMJC Business Office or at the cashier's window in the Ben Alexander Student Learning Center.
-A payment plan may be set up through the e-Cashier located on the NMJC webpage, www.nmjc.edu.
+A payment plan may be set up through NELNET located on the NMJC webpage, www.nmjc.edu.